Our Lady of Candelaria Parish Church (Silang)

 The Diocesan Shrine and Parish of Our Lady of Candelaria, commonly known as Silang Church, is a Roman Catholic parish church in the municipality of Silang, in the province of Cavite, Philippines under the Diocese of Imus.
-Its titular is the Our Lady of Candelaria (also Our Lady of Candles).
-The church is known for its Spanish colonial architectural style and the rococo-influenced retablos.
-It is the oldest existing stone church in the province of Cavite, having been completed in 1639.
+Dedicated to Our Lady of Candelaria (also "Our Lady of Candles"), it is the oldest existing stone church in the province, having been completed in 1639.

-The church and retablo of the Our Lady of Candelaria Parish was declared a National Cultural Treasure by the National Museum of the Philippines on February 3, 2017.
+The church is known for its Spanish colonial architectural style and rococo-influenced retablos which were declared a National Cultural Treasure by the National Museum of the Philippines on February 3, 2017.